 Ice skating rink

 In the winter months, the grass of the lawn is replaced by ice.
 An ice skating rink is set up to take the edge off the cold and gives people something to look forward to even during the gloomy season.
 Skaters laugh, glide, and fall, then take well-earned breaks at the adjacent lodge where hot cocoa can be found.
-The rink and Christmas market make Bryant Park the epicenter of New York's holiday celebrations.
+The rink and Christmas market, plus the central location of it all, make Bryant Park the epicenter of New York's holiday celebrations.

 Christmas market